-Course Student Learning Outcomes (from course outline of record)
+Course Student Learning Outcomes

 - 1. Evaluate and critique works of art and architecture based on formal elements and principles of design and employing appropriate art historical terminology. - 2.
 Analyze, evaluate, and distinguish materials and techniques used for creating art and architecture - 3.
 Apply different methods of art historical analysis, including formal, feminist and iconographic.
 Identify, analyze, and discuss the functions of art and architecture and the roles of artists in diverse cultures